 Wire fraud is becoming a growing concern in the finance industry, especially among banks and credit unions.
 In some cases, companies never suspect the employee inside their building is responsible for fraud because of trust and the idea that someone on their payroll would never do anything to hurt the company.
-But trust can only go so far.
+But trust can only go so far and this is why it is important to establish a vendor verification process.

 The FBI has reported that wire fraud claims from title companies, for example, spiked 480% in 2016.
 While this is an alarming number, banks can do something about this by protecting themselves financially with bank crime insurance and by taking generous steps to keep fraud at bay.
 Vendor fraud is one important area to keep on the radar.
 Here’s what to watch for: